|An inexpensive DIY ultrasonic audio player|

 The ultrasonic player consists of a USB sound card with high sampling rate plus a speaker to turn it into actual ultrasonic audio.
 A built-in Linux single-board-computer (something like a Raspberry Pi) controls playback of audio files.
 The idea is that you prepare one or more USB sticks with bat calls and just plug one in the player, then the player automatically plays them in a loop

-- work on automatically mounting USB stick and playing the file on it -> simplest alternative: just put in a USB stick and reboot
+- simple alternative: just put in a USB stick and reboot

 The hardware consists of the following parts: